inviti8/gradientmessagebox/README.md

-# imgpopup
+# gradient message box
-A very simple tkinter prompt window with a settable image background.
+A very simple tkinter prompt window with a animated gradient background.